stevana/deterministic-scheduler/README.md

 years
 [ago](https://github.com/advancedtelematic/quickcheck-state-machine-distributed#readme),
 but I didn't know how to do it in a non-message-passing setting.
-I was therefore happy to see that my post inspired matklad to write a [post](https://matklad.github.io/2024/07/05/properly-testing-concurrent-data-structures.html) where he shows how he'd do it in a multi-threaded shared memory setting.
+I was therefore happy to see that my previous post inspired matklad to write a [post](https://matklad.github.io/2024/07/05/properly-testing-concurrent-data-structures.html) where he shows how he'd do it in a multi-threaded shared memory setting.